 We use Trend Hunter to get an understanding of trends in the US, as well as globally, which is amazing.
 We survey our own consumers as well, to see how they’re feeling about specific topics and where they believe an idea is heading.
 We use this in combination with other resources as well.

-Personally, I like to read whatever I can get my hands on, just to get a better idea of where I think the industry is going.
-In addition, I find attending conferences to be really helpful, because it gives me the chance to see what those outside of The Weather Company are doing and see how we can apply different ideas to our own work.
+Personally, I like to read everything and anything that I can get my hands on, just to get a better idea of where I think the industry is going and how consumer behaviors are changing over time.
+In addition, I find attending a mix of conferences to be really helpful, because it gives me the chance to see how those outside of The Weather Company are innovating, and if we can apply those innovations or iterations to our own work.

 Has there ever been an instance where another industry has influenced an innovation at your company?